Skip to main content

 Full Description

-Vale House, Penn Lane, Melbourne, built in the 19th century.
+Vale House, Penn Lane, Melbourne, an early 19th century building.
 From the National Heritage List for England: 'SK 38/3925 PARISH OF MELBOURNE PENN LANE 6/145 (East Elide) Vale House GV II House.
 Early C19 with mid C19 porch.
 Red brick with painted stone dressings and steeply pitched plain tile roof with brick gable stacks, plus dentilled eaves band.
 Two storeys and three bays.
 Central mid C19 brick porch with clasping pilasters to corners and stone entablature over with blocking course, plus panelled door below a divided overlight to front.
 To either side there are glazing bar sashes below rusticated wedge lintels with double keystones and above there are three similar windows, that to centre narrower than the other two, and with only a single keystone.
 Listing NGR: SK3883325018.'
 (1)

 Sources/Archives (1)